Homebirth in Philadelphia: What You Can Expect

 3 Essential Midwifery Care

-This model offers a more traditional schedule with office-based prenatal visits and attentive, holistic support throughout.
-It's available to returning clients and a select few new families who align with this pace of care.
+Looking for something more traditional?
+This option includes office-based prenatal visits and holistic support throughout your journey.
+It’s offered to returning clients and a small number of new families who feel aligned with this pace of care.

 Not sure where to start?